it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 What is the architectural maturity of the security service impacted?

 This uses the Security Service Architectural Maturity (SSAM) scores from the architecture review.
-Decision options will be 3 ranges set specifically for each product.
+Uses 3 options to indicate the level of maturity.
+The scores ranges below are just placeholders until more accurate score ranges can be determined.

+- Immature: < 1.0
+- Good Maturity: 1.0-2.0
+- Excellent Maturity: 2.0 -3.0

 ### Software Development Considerations